stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 the perilously sagging ceiling.
 How I managed to wrench and tear aside enough blocks to afford a passage, and how I dared disturb the tightly packed fragments when the least shift of equilibrium might have brought down all the tons of superincumbent masonry to crush me to nothingness, I do not know.
-It was sheer madness that impelled and guided me&mdash;if, indeed, my whole underground adventure was not&mdash;as I hope&mdash;a hellish delusion or phase of dreaming.
-But I did make&mdash;or dream that I made&mdash;a passage that I could squirm through.
-As I wriggled over the mound of debris&mdash;my torch, switched continuously on, thrust deeply within my mouth&mdash;I felt myself torn by the fantastic stalactites of the jagged floor above me.
+It was sheer madness that impelled and guided me--if, indeed, my whole underground adventure was not--as I hope--a hellish delusion or phase of dreaming.
+But I did make--or dream that I made--a passage that I could squirm through.
+As I wriggled over the mound of debris--my torch, switched continuously on, thrust deeply within my mouth--I felt myself torn by the fantastic stalactites of the jagged floor above me.

   I was now close to the great underground archival structure which seemed to form my goal.
-Sliding and clambering down the farther side of the barrier, and picking my way along the remaining stretch of corridor with hand-held, intermittently flashing torch, I came at last to a low, circular crypt with arches&mdash;still in a marvellous state of preservation&mdash;opening off on every side.
-The walls, or such parts of them as lay within reach of my torchlight, were densely hieroglyphed and chiselled with typical curvilinear symbols&mdash;some added since the period of my dreams.
+Sliding and clambering down the farther side of the barrier, and picking my way along the remaining stretch of corridor with hand-held, intermittently flashing torch, I came at last to a low, circular crypt with arches--still in a marvellous state of preservation--opening off on every side.
+The walls, or such parts of them as lay within reach of my torchlight, were densely hieroglyphed and chiselled with typical curvilinear symbols--some added since the period of my dreams.

   This, I realised, was my fated destination, and I turned at once through a